nicrie/xmca/README.md

 field, MCA allows to extract the dominant co-varying patterns between two different data fields.
 When the two input fields are the same, MCA reduces to standard EOF analysis.

-Reference: e.g. [lecture material][mca-material] from C. Bretherton
+For the mathematical understanding please have a look at e.g. the [lecture material][mca-material] from C. Bretherton.

 ## Core Features